weilerv/Udacity_ML_azure_capstone/README.md

 ## Project Set Up and Installation
-Diabetes dataset from Kaggle was used through Kaggle API so extra code should be run from terminal to access data:
+Diabetes dataset from Kaggle was used and uploaded to blobstorage manually.

-pip install kaggle

-export KAGGLE_USERNAME="weilerv"
-export KAGGLE_KEY="d35c74c3259b8916fdb3ad6c9d7307c0"

-kaggle datasets download -d sudheerp2147234/salary-dataset-based-on-country-and-race

 ## Dataset

 ### Overview
-Diabetes dataset from (Kaggle)[https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset] was used for the project,
+Diabetes dataset from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) was used for the project,

 ### Task
-It is a binary classification problem deciding if somebody has cancer or not.
+It is a binary classification problem deciding if somebody has diabetes or not.
 Features:
 * gender
 * age